1971–72 United States network television schedule

 The Public Broadcasting Service was in operation, but the schedule was set by each local station.

+Legend

 Sunday

 Note: 60 Minutes aired at 6:00-7:00 pm on CBS from January to June 1972.

 Monday

 Tuesday

 Note: The NBC 1972 summer series Ponderosa consisted of reruns of Bonanza episodes from the 1967-1970 period.
 More recent reruns of Bonanza also aired that summer under the show's original name in its regular Sunday evening time slot.
 NBC Action Playhouse consisted of reruns from Bob Hope Presents the Chrysler Theatre, with new introductions by Peter Marshall.

 Wednesday

 Note: The ABC 1972 summer series ABC Comedy Hour Presents the Kopykats consisted of reruns of ABC Comedy Hour from earlier in the year.

 Thursday

 Note: My World and Welcome to It consisted of reruns of NBC's 1969-70 sitcom.